Atlanta: Emergency services

 The city is served by the Atlanta Police Department (APD), which numbers 2,000 officers and oversaw a 40% decrease in the city's crime rate between 2001 and 2009.
-In 2012, Forbes ranked Atlanta as the 6th most dangerous American city but by 2023 the city dropped out of its top 10.
+In 2012, Forbes ranked Atlanta as the 6th most dangerous American city, but by 2023, the city dropped out of its top 10.
 Despite some improvement in crime, street gangs have continued to plague the city since the 1980s.
 In 2022, there was a 200% increase in gang-related charges in the city.
 In 2023, Money Inc named Atlanta the third worst gang city in the U.S. Also in 2023, it was estimated that about 1,000 gangs in the Atlanta area were responsible for at least 70% of all crime including identity theft, credit card fraud, drug trafficking, and human trafficking.
 The Georgia Bureau of Investigation Gang Task Force in partnership with the APD is leading efforts in dismantling gang activity and arresting culprits.

 The Atlanta Fire Rescue Department provides fire protection and first responder emergency medical services to the city from its 35 fire stations.
 In 2017, AFRD responded to over 100,000 calls for service over a coverage area of 135.7 mi2.
 The department also protects Hartsfield–Jackson with five fire stations on the property, serving over 1 million passengers from over 100 countries.
 The department protects over 3000 high-rise buildings, 23 mi of the rapid rail system, and 60 mi of interstate highway.

 The Georgia National Guard is based in the city.

 Emergency ambulance services are provided to city residents by hospital-based Grady EMS (Fulton County), and American Medical Response (DeKalb County).

-Atlanta in January 2017 declared the city was a "welcoming city" and "will remain open and welcoming to all".
+In January 2017, Atlanta declared itself a "welcoming city" and "will remain open and welcoming to all".
 Nonetheless, Atlanta does not consider itself to be a "sanctuary city".
 Atlanta Mayor Keisha Lance Bottoms said: "Our city does not support ICE.
 We don't have a relationship with the U.S. Marshal's Service.
 We closed our detention center to ICE detainees, and we would not pick up people on an immigration violation."

 In 2025, Atlanta Public Safety Training Center opened a $118 million training center for police and firefighters.